pmcgurk/FRIDGES/Documents/Report.md

 ----

+# Motivation
+According to statistics from http://www.lovefoodhatewaste.com/content/facts-about-food-waste-1 (a website run by WRAP - Waste and Resources Action Programme) UK households throw away 7 million tonnes of food every year.
+One of the main reasons for this is not using the food before it goes out of date.
+The average cost per household of this food wastage is £470 per year.
+#### Environmental Impact
+The same website claims that if this food wastage was reduced to 0, it would be equivalent to taking a quarter of the cars in the UK off the road.
+According to studies from WRAP (http://www.lovefoodhatewaste.com/content/love-your-fridge-and-waste-less) by ensuring our fridges are at the right temperature (between 0 and 5°C), as a country there is a potential of £200 million to be saved.
+Apprently, 70% of fridges are kept too warm, meaning food becomes inconsumable much more quickly.
+#### Our goal
+By allowing the temperature of the fridge to be changed remotely, as well as alerting a user when foods are soon to be out of date, we hope to reduce food waste and reduce the environmental impact of this.

 # Assessment of Capabilities
 ## Requirements
 The device must be able to support a touchscreen, have a thermometer connected, camera to act as barcode scanner, wireless capabilities and be able to run a web server.